neondatabase/website/content/docs/reference/cli-branches.md

     The timestamp must be provided in ISO 8601 format.
 You can use this [timestamp converter](https://www.timestamp-converter.com/).
 For more information about point-in-time restore, see [Branching — Point-in-time restore (PITR)](/docs/guides/branching-pitr).

 - Create a branch and connect to it with `psql`.
-The `psql` client must already be installed.

     ```bash
     neonctl branch create --psql
     ```

 - Create a branch, connect to it with `psql`, and load data from an `.sql` file.
-The `psql` client must already be installed.

     ```bash
     neonctl branch create --psql -- -f dump.sql